Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

-To review, the high-level questions we're trying to answer are: \begin{enumerate} \item How much of what we've seen so far (in Lecture 1) fits within our classic understanding of statistical learning? \item What questions do we need to answer to put it within our standard understanding? \item And what goes \emph{beyond} our standard understanding? \end{enumerate}
+The discussion iniated in the previous lecture leads to the following main questions : \begin{enumerate} \item How much of what we've seen so far fits within our classic understanding of statistical learning? \item What questions do we need to answer to put it within our standard understanding? \item And what goes \emph{beyond} our standard understanding? \end{enumerate}

-One thing we've seen so far is that huge models (so large that they \textit{could} fit even random labels) can still generalize.
-This is fine; it's the same type of behavior we get with something like a hard-margin SVM or a minimum-norm predictor.
-What's going on in these cases is that the $x$-axis is not actually \textit{capacity}.
+One thing we've seen is that huge models (so large that they \textit{could} fit even random labels) can still generalize well.
+This does not contradict the classical understanding of supervised learning; as it's the same type of behavior obtained with something like a hard-margin SVM or a minimum-norm predictor.
+The reason for this is that what actually governs the ability of the model to generalize is not actually its \emph{capacity}.
 The real \textit{measure of complexity} is some kind of norm.

 What is this norm?
-Well, we are really abusing the term ``norm''; what we \emph{really} mean is some \emph{measure of scale} that might not satisfy the rigorous definition of a norm.
+First of all, we are not using the word ``norm'' in an appropriate mathematical sense; what we \emph{really} mean is some \emph{measure of scale} that might not satisfy the rigorous definition of a norm.
 We can get implicit complexity control just from the optimization algorithm.
 For example, when we optimize an underdetermined least squares problem using gradient descent, we get the minimum-norm solution; that just comes from the optimization algorithm.
 So, we need to ask: what \textit{complexity measure} is being minimized, and how does gradient descent minimize it?